When do eSports cross the line into Video Game Addiction?

 Q. How do I get started?

-You can schedule an appointment by calling (312) 715-8234 ext.
-1. Our Client Services Coordinator will answer your questions and match you with the best counselor to meet your needs.
+You can schedule an appointment by calling (312) 715-8234.
+Our Intake Coordinator will answer your questions and match you with the best counselor to meet your needs.